-Throughout the many years of landscaping, we have grown to love boxwoods.
-Boxwoods are such a versatile shrub that can be used in pairs or even alone in containers next to a door.
+Throughout the many years of landscaping, we have grown to love boxwood shrubs.
+Boxwoods are such versatile shrubs that can be used in pairs or even alone in containers next to a door.
 They are evergreen shrubs that can be used in both formal and informal garden areas.
 It is important to know which boxwood works best for you by doing some research on its particular size, shape, growth rate, and hardiness.
 Keep in mind where it is going and what your expectations are for this plant.

 In this article, I’m breaking down different types of boxwoods to help you figure out which one to choose for your landscaping project.

 There are several boxwoods that are considered dwarf boxwoods and will only grow between 1 and 4 feet.
 This group includes the North Star, Baby Gem, Wedding Ring, and Japenese Boxwood.
 Japenese Boxwood probably being the tallest of all of them.
 These dwarf boxwoods can serve as natural-looking ground cover and lower borders.
 They also look great along pathways or sidewalks.
 They are flexible and easy to shape with light pruning required.

 We chose to plant several Japenese Boxwoods to make a small hedge under a few windows.
 We planted the small boxwoods very closely knowing they will quickly become a small hedge and grow together.
 Some people prefer to trim them into a small ball.
 Another great look for lower growing boxwoods is to use in planters.
 Due to them being slower-growing and easy to prune the are great shrubs to place in containers beside entryway doors or just to add some height around your house in other outside areas.